Meneer-de-Bruin/WCT-API/apis/descriptions/part-profile_target_instance.rst

 -----------------
 **part: profile**
 -----------------
-A list of profile properties that belong to a target instnace.
+A list of profile properties that belong to a target instanace.
 This contains the following information:

 =============== ======= ========
 **profile**